laravel/docs/queries.md

                     ->whereDate('created_at', '2016-12-31')
                     ->get();

-The `whereMonth` method may be used to compare a column's value against a specific month of a year:
+The `whereMonth` method may be used to compare a column's value against a specific month:

     $users = DB::table('users')
                     ->whereMonth('created_at', '12')
                     ->get();

-The `whereDay` method may be used to compare a column's value against a specific day of a month:
+The `whereDay` method may be used to compare a column's value against a specific day of the month:

     $users = DB::table('users')
                     ->whereDay('created_at', '31')